Capstone-project-PGDDE/fluffy-system/Reports/EDA_Analysis.md

 ### 1. **Data Overview**
 The dataset used for this analysis contains information about hotel bookings, including factors such as hotel type, lead time, booking status, market segment, and pricing (ADR – Average Daily Rate).

+#### **1.1 Data Cleaning and Normalization**
+- Data Cleaning is done on the following columns based on our data explorations
+  - Children - Used the median to fill the null values
+  - is_canceled - Converted to One-shot binary from Yes or No
+  - country - Used the mode to fill the null values
+  - agent - Explicity cast Unknown in null values
+  - company - Explicity cast Unknown in null values

 ---

 ### 2. **Key Insights**